VulcanValkyrie/defcore-scoring-tools/README.md

 * 4/17/17
   - Initial commit. make-csv.py is in full working form, push-csv.py is still not at full functionality, although it shouldn't require too much work
+* 4/19/17
+  - fixed bugs concerning updating the scoring.txt file, as well as an alignment issue that broke score tabulation.

 ###################### Current Status & Functionality #######################